-This blog is for people that love to travel, dog lovers, traveling with dogs, love Italy, and dreaming of what you might do when you retire.
+This blog is for people that enjoy travel, dog lovers, traveling with dogs, love Italy, and dreaming of what you might do when you retire.
 We hope to inspire people to dream of possibilities.

 My name is Barley and here’s my story.
 Four years ago, I hit the Powerball Jackpot when the nice family in Napa I lived with decided to relinquish me to Golden Gate Lab Rescue.
 I spent everyday in the back yard, and nights in the lonely garage all by myself.
 Once in a while I got walks, or the ball thrown for me, but for the amount of energy I have, it wasn’t enough.
 So when Karen and Tom showed up with a really pretty Golden Retriever named Shafer to meet me, I tried really hard to not explode with enthusiasm, but couldn’t help myself.
 A week later my new Mom came to pick me up in a car that didn’t have a top and I was so excited I barked the whole way to my new home.
 And boy-o-boy, there was a giant pool in the back yard and I love to swim.
 I was five years old that year, but I’m very energetic and need lots of exercise.